Plant-based Collagen vs Animal Collagen: What Works and What Doesn't.

 3. Healthier Joints

 Collagen in the main component of cartilage, the gelatinous cushioning that stops your bones rubbing against each other.
 Your joints have the ability to produce their own collagen, but just like the collagen in your skin, with age, your ability to produce collagen declines due to a lack of nutrients and moisture.
 The lack of collagen increases inflammation around the joints, potentially increasing pain and swelling.
 Supplementing with a collagen builder can help give your joints the ingredients they need to produce collagen.
-Additionally, collagen supports the health of your bones by increasing bone and mineral density and reducing the incidence of brittle bones
+Additionally, collagen supports the health of your bones by increasing bone and mineral density and reducing the incidence of brittle bones.

 4. Stronger Immune System